 Located just about 20 minutes from Disneyland, UC Irvine’s campus is laid out in a 1.3 mile circle, so it’s easy to navigate and get across campus.
 Eighty percent of first-year students live on campus, but because many students come from Orange County and the local area, many students go home on the weekend.
 Just under half of upperclassmen live in campus housing.

-Chancellor Michael Drake, M.D. has been at UC Irvine since 2005.
-An ophthalmologist by training, he spoke about a range of issues, noting that Irvine’s School of Social Ecology gives students a strong foundation in public health.
-He also talked about an interesting philosophy of collaboration at Irvine’s very young law school: students are required to do a project with students from two other schools within the University, such as the business school or the school of engineering, working through a problem that students from the three colleges can address.
+UC Irvine’s law school has an interesting philosophy of collaboration: students are required to do a project with students from two other schools within the University, such as the business school or the school of engineering, working through a problem that students from the three colleges can address.
 Alternatively, law students must volunteer and interact with people in the community who need legal assistance.
-This requirement emphasizes experiential learning.
-Chancellor Drake also co-teaches an undergraduate class on civil rights with Law School Dean Erwin Chemerinsky, a nationally noted expert on the subject.
+This requirement emphasizes experiential learning, which is emphasized with all undergraduate majors here.

 The largest lecture hall on campus holds about 450 students.
 As with most UC campuses, professors teach lectures and graduate students teach breakout sessions, which are smaller and offer more opportunity for discussion and deeper understanding of the material presented.